Latias94/asset-importer/README.md

-Important: do not mutate Assimp-owned scene memory through raw Assimp bindings (`asset_importer::sys` with feature `raw-sys`, or the `asset-importer-sys` crate) while a `Scene` (or any borrowed view) is shared across threads.
+Important: do not mutate Assimp-owned scene memory through raw Assimp bindings (`asset_importer::sys` with feature `raw-sys`, or the `asset-importer-sys` crate) while a `Scene` (or any scene-backed view type) is shared across threads.
 Doing so violates the crate's safety contract and may cause undefined behavior.

 ## Build Options